GI JOE Porn Story: Aint War Hell – Chapter 4

 get along with him.
 Cant talk to him.
 Hes not a man.
 Hes

 a machine.
-He doesnt feel, and so next time we need h
+He doesnt feel, and so next time we need him,

 well hit the power switch, hell activate, do his job, go away,